vijoy-sunil/CARND_TERM1-Vehicle_Detection_and_Tracking/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Here are six frames and their corresponding heatmaps with resulting bounding boxes
+Here are six frames and their corresponding heatmaps with resulting bounding boxes.
+The following images is configured with search window scale of 1.0, 1.5, 2 and 3.5.

 ![alt text][image3]
 ![alt text][image4]